ankitpati/perl-Devel-Multithreaded-Cover/docs/CONTRIBUTING.md

     html_subtle

 They are implemented in:
-    Devel::Cover::Report::Html is just a subclass of
+    Devel::Multithreaded::Cover::Report::Html is just a subclass of
-        Devel::Cover::Report::Html_minimal
+        Devel::Multithreaded::Cover::Report::Html_minimal
-    Devel::Cover::Report::Html_basic
+    Devel::Multithreaded::Cover::Report::Html_basic
-    Devel::Cover::Report::Html_subtle  exists, but is probably not used by anyone.
+    Devel::Multithreaded::Cover::Report::Html_subtle  exists, but is probably not used by anyone.

 *Minimal* was written by Michael Carman.
 One of the goals was to keep the output as small as possible and he decided not to use templates.